AlexanderOsetrov/vibe-coding-hackloumi-chat/development.md

 # Development Guide

-This comprehensive guide explains how to set up, develop, and manage the Hackloumi Chat application.
+This comprehensive guide explains how to set up, develop, and manage the Hackloumi Chat application for local development and AWS deployment.

 ## Prerequisites

 - **Node.js** (v18 or later)
 - **Docker** (Docker Desktop or Rancher Desktop)
 - **Git**
+- **AWS CLI** (for AWS deployment)
+- **Terragrunt** (for AWS infrastructure)

 ## Quick Start